The Firearms

 Then it was off to the range where they test bullets from each lot.
 It

 was a reloaders dream.
-Presses everywhere and railguns with extra
+Presses everywhere and railguns with

+barrels in the rack.
 2 small holes through the concrete wall gave the

 view down the 200 yard range under the plant.